 And my final favorite criticism is the if you hit your muscles twice a week then you will have 104 workouts per year vs 52 from only hitting a muscle twice a week, which is far better for growth and elevates protein synthesis.
 Under this logic, you might as well say “Just hit all your muscle groups every day so you can fit in 365 workouts a year for maximum growth.”
 An extreme example, but more doesn’t necessarily mean better.
 Also, while elevated protein synthesis is a good thing, it’s not the only thing needed for a muscle to grow.

 Those are the main points I wanted to make.
-I still think hitting muscles twice a week can be used effectively if you program it right, which most people don’t.
+I still think hitting muscles twice a week can be used effectively if you program it right.
 If you stay on them too long you will plateau and switching to a “Bro split” may actually increase your muscle growth due to the extra rest you receive.

 One thing to caution here is that a “Bro Split” can also be ineffective if you don’t structure your days correctly.
 Let me give you an example of a terrible split: